RoboticsHumanoidAI HardwareUpdated July 2026

 3. Humanoid Robots (Tesla Optimus, Figure AI, Agility/1X via Amazon, Boston Dynamics)

 Humanoid robots are the most talked-about and most speculative category.
 The thesis is that a robot with human form factor can use the same tools, spaces, and workflows built for humans — eliminating the need to redesign factories around specific robot geometries.
 Tesla's Optimus is the most watched because Tesla has the AI training infrastructure, manufacturing scale, and supply chain to potentially achieve cost-competitive humanoid production.
-In 2026, humanoid robots remain pre-commercial for most use cases, but factory deployment is beginning.
+In 2026, humanoid robots have crossed from demos to genuine factory deployments.

 4. AI-Enabled Robotics Platforms (NVIDIA Isaac, ABB, ISRG, STXS)